-Not knowing a patron's level of intoxication is not necessarily a defence-you can't plead ignorance!
-You must monitor patrons' consumption and behaviour at all times in order to know when to discontinue service and help at-risk patrons get home safely.
+Not knowing a patron's level of intoxication is not necessarily a defence-you can't plead ignorance!7 You must monitor patrons' consumption and behaviour at all times in order to know when to discontinue service and help at-risk patrons get home safely.

-You need to be aware of the effects of cannabis use.
-Watch for patrons arriving at bars and restaurants already intoxicated by drugs like cannabis.
-Monitor not only your patrons' alcohol consumption, but their consumption of other intoxicants as well.
+In BC, the personal possession of some drugs has been decriminalized, so you need to be aware of the effects of drug use.
+Watch for patrons arriving at bars and restaurants already intoxicated by drugs like cannabis, prescription medications or other drugs.
+Monitor not only your patrons' alcohol consumption, but evidence of other intoxicants as well.8